VedadBukva/.NET-Web-API/README.md

 Database is filled with initial data

 ## How to run?
-Load project folder in Visual Studio Code (or just open terminal with git functionalities in root of project folder) and run the ASP.NET Core application with the following line of code in terminal:
+ALERT: If you don't have installed .NET Core 3.1.0 SDK, please download it: https://dotnet.microsoft.com/download/dotnet/3.1 Load project folder in Visual Studio Code (or just open terminal with git functionalities in root of project folder) and run the ASP.NET Core application with the following line of code in terminal:
 ```
 dotnet run